OPSWAT/mdcloud-go/README.md

 Available Commands:
-  appinfo       Appinfo for hash cve           CVE lookup cves          Available CVE list feed          Feed of hashes, infected or false-positives help          Help about any command lookup        Lookup or download file or IP rescan        Rescan file sanitized     Sanitized result by file_id scan          Scan file or path
+  appinfo       Appinfo for hash feed          Feed of hashes, infected or false-positives help          Help about any command lookup        Lookup or download file or IPs/Domains/URLs rescan        Rescan file sanitized     Sanitized result by file_id scan          Scan file or path